As an intelligent parent or guardian, you are always willing to improve your parenting skills.

 6. Routines Help Instill Good Habits in Child

-For example, we are completing assignments before dinner teaches self-discipline.
+For example, completing assignments before dinner teaches self-discipline.

 Also, sleeping at an exact time helps them stay organized, so they don’t go beyond that time.